Michigan Pedestrian Accident Lawyer

 • Ignoring traffic signals or the right-of-way of pedestrians

 Each of these behaviors can lead to serious injuries, and documenting every aspect of your crash is critical to a successful pedestrian accident claim.
-At Wigod & Falzon, our team leaves no stone unturned as we investigate the true cause to establish liability.
+At Wigod & Falzon, our team takes a thorough and extensive approach as we investigate the true cause to establish liability.

 What to Do After You’ve Been Hit by a Car in Michigan